calahan/FZJ-ATS-Pilot-2018/README.md

 Author: Dean Calahan

-This repository contains code and data for creating cleaned data sets from the algal turf scrubbing (ATS) pilot operated by the IBG-2/Alternative Biomass department of Forschungszentrum-Jülich (FZ-J) at the campus wastewater treatment plant from August to October 2018 and from July-November 2018, and in the Novagreen Greenhouse from November-June 2019.
+This repository contains code and data for creating cleaned data sets from the algal turf scrubbing (ATS) pilot operated by the IBG-2/Alternative Biomass & Biorefineries department of Forschungszentrum-Jülich (FZ-J).
+This pilot was performed at the campus wastewater treatment plant from August to October 2018 and from July-November 2019, and in the Novagreen greenhouse from November-June 2019.

-The input data comprises spreadsheets and csv files.
+The original non-tidy data is in the directory *Research/Data/*.
+Files there are duplicated in the directory *Data/* To rebuild the data set from scratch, delete the directory *Data/* and knit *BuildDataSet.Rmd*. *Data/* will be created and the original files will be copied there and the data set will be built anew.

 The code comprises `FZJAP2018.R`, a collection of functions for creating the data sets, `Settings.R`, a collection of variable definitions used by the code, and `FZJAP2018Data.Rmd`.